Vanpool Subsidy Program

 Who qualifies for this subsidy?

 Yes.
-The vehicle must be leased through Commute with Enterprise to qualify for the subsidy.
+The vehicle must be rented through Commute with Enterprise to qualify for the subsidy.

 Does my employer-owned or personal vehicle qualify?

-No. Only vehicles leased through Commute with Enterprise are eligible.
+No. Only vehicles rented through Commute with Enterprise are eligible.

 What happens if our vanpool drops below 6 participants?